BREYANZI is a prescription medicine used to treat a type of non-Hodgkin lymphoma:

 Creating Breyanzi

-Your T cells will be sent to a manufacturing site
+• Your T cells will be sent to a special manufacturing site where the hooks–CARs–will be added.
+This may take about 3 to 4 weeks, but time can vary

-During this time, you may receive other treatments for the cancer.
+• During this time, you may receive other treatments for the large B-cell lymphoma

 Before your Breyanzi infusion, you’ll receive low-dose chemotherapy

-You’ll receive 3 days of a low-dose of chemotherapy, called lymphodepleting chemotherapy, to help prepare your body for Breyanzi.
+• You’ll receive 3 days of a low-dose chemotherapy, called lymphodepleting chemotherapy, to help prepare your body for Breyanzi

 Monitoring